Are you interested in being a VA (virtual assistant) to earn a bit of money on the side?

-Sarah: What were the biggest lessons learned about your side hustle?
+Sarah: What were the biggest lessons learned from your virtual assistant business?

 Kayla: Don’t compromise your values – ethically or financially.
 Don’t do work you don’t believe it and don’t accept less pay than you know you are worth.

 Sarah: What were some tools that helped you be successful in your side hustle?

-Kayla: My network of other bloggers and freelancers is the BIGGEST tool I use.
-I am part of a few Facebook groups that are absolutely amazing for growing a side hustle as a freelance writer or VA.
+I also love Facebook groups because they have been absolutely amazing for growing my virtual assistant business.
 I have one for my course 10K VA because I really believe in the value of such groups.

 Sarah: What top 3 tips would you give to someone who wanted to start your side hustle?